runatlantis/atlantis/runatlantis.io/docs/api-endpoints.md

 # API Endpoints

 Aside from interacting via pull request comments, Atlantis could respond to a limited number of API endpoints.

+## Main Endpoints

-The API endpoints are disabled by default, since the API endpoint could change the infrastructure directly.
+The API endpoints in this section are disabled by default, since these API endpoints could change the infrastructure directly.
-To enable API endpoints, `api-secret` should be configured.
+To enable the API endpoints, `api-secret` should be configured.

 :::tip Prerequisites

-* set `api-secret` as part of the [Server Configuration](server-configuration.html#api-secret)
+* Set `api-secret` as part of the [Server Configuration](server-configuration.html#api-secret)
-* You have pass `X-Atlantis-Token` with the same secret in the request header
+* Pass `X-Atlantis-Token` with the same secret in the request header
   :::

-## Endpoints

 ### POST /api/plan